sdg1981/spelio/spelio_trusted_welsh_voices_system_spec_v_1_0.md

 - `azure_transform`

 This distinction matters because the best current file and the best future regeneration route may differ.
 A word may currently use an Azure-transformed rescue file while still being marked for future direct ElevenLabs regeneration once pronunciation hints, voice choice, or model behaviour improves.

+`elevenLabsPronunciationHint` may be used for specific problem words where direct generation is close but needs guidance.
+Hints should be tried before Azure transform where appropriate, while still allowing Azure -> ElevenLabs as a rescue route for words that remain unreliable.

 ---